 3. Take a large chunk of ground sausage meat and wrap around egg until the egg is fully covered in a thin layer of sausage.

-4. Take precooked sausage strips (I buy the ones available at Costco) and chop in food processor until they are chopped into very small pieces.
+4. Take precooked bacon strips (I buy the ones available at Costco) and chop in food processor until they are chopped into very small pieces.

 5. Beat additional egg in small bowl.
 In a separate bowl, combine bacon and breadcrumbs.
 Take one egg, dip in egg, then dip in breadcrumb coating.
 Repeat again with egg and then breadcrumbs.
 I find that it helps to use your hand to scoop some breadcrumbs directly onto the eggs to get more crumbs to stick.